Extravenger/mssqlVenger/README.md

 - <b><u>Enable RPCOUT on linked servers</u></b>: Activate the RPC OUT feature to extend exploitation capabilities.

 ## 📋 Usage
-The tool will ask for four parameters: Server Name, Database Name, username and password.
-(Not providing username and password result in Windows Authentication.)
+The tool will ask for four parameters: Server Name, <em>Server Name, Database Name, Username and Password.

+[!Caution]
+Not providing username and password will result in Windows Authentication.

 Upon running, you will see the following options: